Why Non-smokers Sometimes Get Lung Cancer

 - Cancer-causing agents at work.
 For some people, the workplace is a source of exposure to carcinogens like asbestos and diesel exhaust.
 Work-related exposure to such cancer-causing materials has decreased in recent years, as the government and industry have taken steps to help protect workers.
 But the dangers are still present, and if you work around these agents, you should be careful to limit your exposure whenever possible.

 - Gene mutations.
 Researchers are learning more and more about what causes cells to become cancerous, and how lung cancer cells differ between non-smokers and smokers.
 For example, an article published in Clinical Cancer Research explains that a particular kind of gene mutation is much more common in lung cancer in non-smokers than smokers.
 This mutation activates a gene that normally helps cells grow and divide.
 The mutation causes the gene to be turned on constantly, so the lung cancer cells grow faster.
-Knowing what causes the cell changes has helped researchers develop targeted therapies, drugs that specifically target these mutations.
+Knowing which gene changes cause the cells to grow has helped researchers develop targeted therapies, drugs that specifically target these mutations.

 Lifestyle changes to lower risk

 Non-smokers have already eliminated their greatest risk factor for lung cancer.
-Male smokers are about 23 times more likely and female smokers are about 13 times more likely to get lung cancer.
+Male smokers are about 25 times more likely and female smokers are about 26 times more likely to get lung cancer than men and women who never smoked.
 But non-smokers can make some lifestyle changes to help reduce their risk even more.

 Testing your home for radon, avoiding secondhand smoke, and limiting exposures at work can help you avoid the leading causes of lung cancer in non-smokers.

 A healthy diet with lots of fruits and vegetables may also help reduce your risk of lung cancer.
 Some evidence suggests that a diet high in fruits and vegetables may help protect against lung cancer in both smokers and non-smokers.
 But any positive effect of fruits and vegetables on lung cancer risk would be much less than the increased risk from smoking.